MVASI™ is highly similar to Avastin® based on a totality of evidence, with no clinically meaningful differences in safety of efficacy.1,3

 The MVASI™ biosimilarity program, including choice of NSCLC population, was designed based on FDA guidance.4

-*MVASI™ is not currently indicated for ovarian cancer, for which Avastin® has orphan status.10
+*MVASI™ is not currently indicated for epithelial ovarian, fallopian tube, or primary peritoneal cancer, for which Avastin® has orphan status10-12

 PD = pharmacodynamic; PK = pharmacokinetic.

-MVASI™ IS THE FIRST FDA-APPROVED ONCOLOGY THERAPEUTIC BIOSIMILAR11
+MVASI™ IS THE FIRST FDA-APPROVED ONCOLOGY THERAPEUTIC BIOSIMILAR13

 MVASI™ Important Safety Information